GavrilS/python_sanbox/unit_tests/INFO.md

 You have multiple ways of running unit tests with the unittest package:
 1) Make the module executable by including a check if the name equals main and then running the tests from there

-2) You can use the command line interface of unittest
+2) You can use the command line interface of unittest:
+    - you can run entire test modules: python3 -m unittest test_age test_case test_skip_example

+    - you can run the tests from a specific class: python3 -m unittest test_age.TestGetAgeCategory

+    - you can run tests from individual test methods: python3 -m unittest test_age.TestGetAgeCategory.test_child